lyaneii/42-fdf/README.md

 fdf is a very straightforward tool that takes a file as an input and displays the model in a window.
 It also features a collection of test_maps to try out.
 - Parse and read a file containing a grid of points with their given height values.
 - Render a 3D wireframe model based on the input data.
-- Translation, rotation and zoom controls for the model.
+- Translation, rotation and scaling controls for the model.

 # How to use
 ## Build